alex-pakalniskis/NearestNeighbors/examples/README.md

-Example usage of NearestNeighbors class from scratch, from scikit-learn, and a quick comparison of results from both
+Example usage of NearestNeighbors class from scratch and the scikit-learn implementation